 The Yaktrax Summit is available in small to x-large.
 I tested the medium, which fits shoe sizes 9-11 M and 10.5-12.5 W.

 Also, the Summit comes with a Boa closure that allows for additional tightening of the device.
 To tighten, you push the Boa closure button to engage and turn the button to tighten.
-To loosen the Summit, you just need to pull the button up for a quick release.
+You just need to pull the button up for a quick release to loosen the Summit.
 I was thankful to have the Boa closure on the Summit since I could tighten the Summit more than the Ascent.

 To note, some individuals have mentioned concerns with the durability of the stainless steel lacing.
 But so far, we haven’t experienced any concerns about durability.